syncfusion-content/blazor-docs/blazor/stock-chart/getting-started.md

 # Getting Started with Blazor Stock Chart Component

 This section briefly explains how to include a Stock Chart component in your Blazor server-side application.
-You can refer to our [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.
+You can refer to our [Getting Started with Syncfusion Blazor for server-side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio/) page for introduction and configuring common specifications.

 To get start quickly with Blazor Stock Chart component, you can check on this video.